modelhub-ai/modelhub-engine/docs/source/modelio.md

 ```
 http://localhost:80/api/predict?fileurl=http://example.org/cutedogsandcats.jpg
 ```
 The API then returns the prediction in the specified format.
+For a thorough description of the API, have a look at its [documentation](https://modelhub.readthedocs.io/en/latest/modelhubapi.html). <br/><br/>

 #### As a Collaborator submitting a new Model
 For single inputs, please create a configuration for your model according to the [example configuration](https://github.com/modelhub-ai/modelhub/blob/master/example_config_single_input.json).
 It is important that you keep the key `"single"` in the config, as the API uses this for accessing the dimension constraints when loading an image.
 Populate the rest of the configuration file as stated in the contribution guide and the [schema](https://github.com/modelhub-ai/modelhub/blob/master/config_schema.json).
 Validate your config file against our config schema with a JSON validator, e.g. [this one](https://www.jsonschemavalidator.net).<br/>